cabb99/awsemtools/README.md

 ### Installation

 This module is currently under development.
-To install the module clone it and run the following command
+To install the module clone it and run the following command:
+You will need to have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.

 ```
 git clone https://github.com/cabb99/awsemtools.git